ThinkbotsAreFree/Birdy/README.md

 The *set value* command assigns a value to a variable.

-### :1 call rule
+### :1 call SRS

-The *call rule* command executes a matching rule, and assigns to a variable the return value of the responding rule.
+The *call SRS* command executes a matching rule, and assigns to a variable the return value of the responding rule.

 ### &1 append to value